jeremy-eca/eca-design-tokens/README.md

 This repository contains the design tokens for the ECA Design System in the `tokens` folder

-The repository all includes a build script `scripts/build.js` to convert design tokens for use in different platforms using Style Dictionary https://amzn.github.io/style-dictionary
+The repository uses a build script `scripts/build.js` to convert design tokens for use in different platforms using Style Dictionary https://amzn.github.io/style-dictionary

 ## Building Tokens Manually